MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/troubleshoot-field-service.md

 ## View work orders on Field Service Mobile

-Just like any typical day, the resource logs in to Field Service Mobile and sees his or her assigned work orders for that day.
+Just like any typical day, the technician logs in to Field Service Mobile and sees his or her assigned work orders for that day.
+If he or she feels they need the guidance of an expert who better knows the product, service, equipment, account that is being serviced, they can open the Remote Assist app from the work order.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/remote-assist-field-service-mobile.png)

-- On Mobile, when you deeplink, the contact will be auto selected to call

 > [!Note]
 > The deep link from Field Service Mobile to Remote Assist Mobile is currently available on Android only.
 Technicians using iOS devices will maually open Remote Assist Mobile.

 ## Make a Remote Assist call

+The Support contact will be auto selected to call

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/remote-assist-field-service-launch-call.png)